eladtpro/azure-application-insights-trace-id/README.md

 ---

 ![W3C](assets/W3C-World-Wide-Web.png)
-## Trace Context W3C specification
+## Appendix: Trace Context W3C specification

 > ***Distributed tracing*** is a methodology implemented by tracing tools to follow, analyze and debug a transaction across multiple software components.
 Typically, a [*distributed trace*](#distrace) traverses more than one component which requires it to be uniquely identifiable across all participating systems.
 Trace context propagation passes along this unique identification.